 In consideration of services rendered or to be rendered, we also issued 15,800 shares of restricted stock during the quarter ended December 31, 2007.
 In addition, 18,533 restricted stock units vested, as a result of which 12,676 shares of common stock were issued and 5,857 shares of common stock that otherwise would have been issued were withheld by us in lieu of requiring the recipients to pay us the withholding taxes due upon vesting.
 Shares of restricted stock and restricted stock units granted under the Plans typically vest in equal annual installments over three or four years beginning on the first anniversary of the date of grant.
-Each restricted stock unit represents the right to receive a share of common stock at the time of vesting.
-As a result, restricted stock units are generally similar to restricted stock, except that restricted stock units do not confer voting rights on their holders.
+Each restricted stock units are generally similar to restricted stock, except that restricted stock units do not confer voting rights on their holders.